 EmergeOrtho—Triangle Region and the North Carolina Specialty Hospital have teamed together to combine decades of medical excellence and compassionate care for women undergoing breast biopsies and breast surgeries.

 Our Breast Care Team includes oncoplastic and reconstructive surgeons, oncologists, and cancer rehabilitation specialists.
 We take a multidisciplinary approach when developing and implementing ongoing care plans.
-Each individual treatment solution is designed with the priority of being patient-centered and compassionate.
+Each individual treatment solution is designed to prioritize patient-centered and compassionate care.
 This includes a bi-weekly check-in with our Breast Care Team to discuss your progress.

 Our goal is to see every new patient within 24 hours, knowing you want to move quickly and efficiently to set up a diagnosis and treatment plan.